JunkaiWang-TheoPhy/JunkaiWang-TheoPhy.github.io/_pages/about.md

 Let's unite to make human science brighter and stride bravely into tomorrow! ✨

 ## How to know me better!
-I'm most active on Zhihu (China's StackExchange) as a theoretical physics answerer, and I'm one of 70 "Top Answerers in physics" among 420,000,000 users.
+I'm most active on Zhihu (China's StackExchange & Quora) as a theoretical physics answerer, and I'm one of 70 "Top Answerers in physics" among 420,000,000 users.
 I‘ve gained 50k+ favorates, 46k+ agrees, 16k+ followers, and 12k+ shares.
-300+ blogs \& answers have been published, covering various topics in theoretical physics.
+300+ blogs & answers have been published, covering various topics in theoretical physics.

-It's kind of scientifc outrearch.
-Because of my distinctive undergraduate experience of lacking tutorial guidance and collegues, I believe that nurturing young scholars is just as important as doing scientific research, so I am always eager to share my insights and knowledge.
+It's kind of scientifc outreach.
+Because of my distinctive undergraduate experience of lacking tutorial guidance and collegues, I believe that **nurturing young scholars is just as important as doing scientific research**, so I am always eager to share my insights and knowledge.